Personal finance experience

 Research and framing

-Explored budgeting pain points, spending visibility, and the moments when users lose track of day-to-day financial activity.
+Explored budgeting pain points, spending visibility, category control, and the moments when users lose track of day-to-day financial activity.
+This stage also shaped which finance features needed to be more explicit, such as transaction review, budget progress, alerts, and account summaries.

 02